XYIheng/kea_doc/docs/source/part-quickStart/first_property.rst

     pip install weditor==0.7.3
     python -m weditor

 The above command will isntall weditor on your PC and start weditor.
-It offers a host server (default: https://localhost:17310).
-You can access it in your web broswer.
+It offers a host server (default: http://localhost:17310).
+You can access it in your web browser.

 .. figure:: ../../images/weditor_home.png
     :align: center